Actions for FE colleges and providers during the coronavirus outbreak

 - designated institutions

 - special post-16 institutions

-This guidance will be kept under review and will be updated as necessary.
+We will keep this guidance under review and update, as necessary.

-Public health advice to minimise coronavirus (COVID-19) risks
+Minimising coronavirus (COVID-19) risks

 As employers, you must protect people from harm.
 Health and safety legislation requires employers to assess risks and put in place proportionate control measures.
-This includes taking reasonable steps to protect staff, learners and others from coronavirus (COVID-19) within the education setting.
+This includes taking reasonable steps to protect staff, students and others from coronavirus (COVID-19) within the education setting.

 You must record details of: